Modal decomposition of ECMWF deterministic forecasts

 Energy spectra

-Distribution of atmospheric balanced and inertio-gravity energy as a function of the zonal wavenumber
+Distribution of atmospheric balanced and inertia-gravity energy as a function of the zonal wavenumber

 Circulation maps